home-assistant/home-assistant.io/source/_docs/tools/dev-tools.markdown

 The Template Editor provides a way to quickly test templates prior to placing them into automations and scripts.
 A code editor is on the left side and your real-time output is displayed in the preview on the right side.

-By default this will contain sample code that illustrates how templates can be written and tested.
+By default, this will contain sample code that illustrates how templates can be written and tested.
 This sample code can be removed and replaced with your own.
 You can restore the default example by pressing the "Reset to Demo Template" button beneath the code editor.

 For more information about Jinja2, visit [Jinja2 documentation](http://jinja.pocoo.org/docs/dev/templates/), and also read templating document [here](/topics/templating/).